LRSC Assessment

 Employer Satisfaction Survey

 Several CTE programs administer satisfaction surveys to employers of LRSC graduates.
-The survey measures employer satisfaction with the graduate’s knowledge and understanding of job responsibilities, qualities generally expected of employees, general skills, specialized skills, and work readiness.
+The survey measures employer satisfaction with graduates’ knowledge of job responsibilities and expected employee qualities.
+It also assesses general skills, specialized skills, and work readiness.

 Exams, Certification